ki225/ki225.github.io/source/about/index.md

 <br/>

-I’m currently a **junior Computer Science student at NCU** and a **technical support member in the Ambassador Program**.
-Feel free to join our tech workshops! 🚀
+I’m currently a **junior Computer Science student at NCU** and a **technical support member in the AWS Ambassador Program**.
+Feel free to join our tech workshops in 2025! 🚀

 ## 🌱 About Me
 - 🎓 **Computer Science and Information Engineering** @NCU